Three different bills have been introduced in Canada’s Parliament to end horse slaughter and the live exports of horses for slaughter.

 coming into force.

-As you can see, it is an involved process.
-However, the information provided here can help give a better understanding of how the process works:
+As you can see, it is an involved process, however, the information provided with these links can help give a better understanding of how the process works: